Do you use the ladder method in middle school or elementary math, to find GCF, LCM, or for any other math concepts?

 If you haven’t had the chance to use the ladder method (or the upside down birthday cake method, as some call it), I highly recommend it.

-As you can see in the anchor chart (sorry it’s not as pretty as some!), math students can use the ladder method for:
+The ladder method can be used for quite a few concepts.
+As you can see in the anchor chart below (sorry it’s not as pretty as some!), upper elementary and middle school math students can use the ladder method for:

 - finding greatest common factor (GCF)

 - finding lowest terms fractions

 - finding prime factorization

 - finding the least common denominator (not pictured, but you can read about it in the linked post)!